AlexPagnotta/alex_dotfiles/Manual_Settings.md

 ### Desktop & Screensaver

-Select yellow tint wallpaper and disable screensaver
+Select the wallpaper and disable screensaver

 ### Dock and menù bar